Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-ai-unlimited/prod-azure-cli-deploy-jupyter.md

 sidebar_position: 2
 ---

-# Deploy the AI Unlimited template from the Azure CLI
+# Deploy the template from the Azure CLI

-[placeholder--was there anything in the demo content?]
+[placeholder--let's research the commands and try to cobble this together based on the AWS CLI topic]